Welcome

 Where the defendant's breach made a more than negligible contribution to the claimant's injury, causation may be established even if the 'but for' test is not satisfied.

 In Bonnington Castings Ltd v Wardlaw [1956], a factory worker developed pneumoconiosis from inhaling silica dust.
-Some dust exposure was non-tortious ('innocent dust'), while some resulted from the employer's breach of duty ('guilty dust').
+Some dust exposure was non-tortious ('innocent dust'), while some resulted from the employer's breach ('guilty dust').
 The House of Lords held that because the 'guilty dust' had materially contributed to the disease, the employer was liable.

 Material Increase in Risk